dfoerderreuther/jswap/README.md

-# Welcome to WatchCopy
+# Welcome to JSwap

-## What is WatchCopy?
+## What is JSwap?

-WatchCopy is a JVM agent for synchronizing your IDEs or Mavens bin directory with the classpath of a running JVM.
-It uses Spring Loaded (https://github.com/spring-projects/spring-loaded/) for reloading changed classes during runtime.
+JSwap is a JVM agent for synchronizing your IDEs or Mavens bin directory with the classpath of a running JVM.
+It uses Spring Loaded for reloading changed classes during runtime.

 # Installation